Centered on Community

 Watch an expert panel discuss "Albion Tomorrow"

 Albion College has a number of student organizations active in religious, spiritual, and philosophical life.
 All students are welcome in all organizations.
-The Office of the Chaplain actively supports the work and life of each organization, as well as bringing them together for Albion College Chapel and The Bridge.
+The Office of the Chaplain actively supports the work and life of each organization, as well as bringing them together for Albion College Chapel.
 For more information on specific groups, ecumenical outreach, and interfaith initiatives, contact the Office of the Chaplain online (x0492).